 Clayton Donaldson also got on the scoresheet for the Whites, with Saddlers defender Jon Guthrie adding the fifth via an own goal in what proved a rare win for Phi Parkinson’s side in a troubled campaign.

 Bolton Wanderers' Clayton Donaldson celebrates scoring his side's third goal with team mate Josh Magennis.Bolton Wanderers' Clayton Donaldson celebrates scoring his side's third goal with team mate Josh Magennis.
-(Image: CameraSport - Andrew Kearns) Winners on four occasions, twice beaten finalists, four times semi-finalists and seven-times quarter finalists, there are only seven other clubs who have appeared in more FA Cup campaigns than Wanderers, who will be in the FA Cup for the 134th time this year.
+(Image: CameraSport - Andrew Kearns) Winners on four occasions, three times beaten finalists, four times semi-finalists and seven-times quarter finalists, there are only seven other clubs who have appeared in more FA Cup campaigns than Wanderers, who will be in the FA Cup for the 134th time this year.

 Wanderers featured regularly in the first round up until 1925/26, when the structure was altered and First and Second Division clubs entered at the third-round stage.